abschill/lesscss-watch/code_of_conduct.md

 # code of conduct

-i pledge allegiance to the flag and the republic for which it stands one nation under foobar indivisible with liberty and justice for all true gamers
+i pledge allegiance to the flag and the republic for which it stands one nation indivisible with liberty and justice for all

-i wonder if anybody actually reads this lol

 ```vba
 Now, this is a story all about how